SomeoneElseOSM/Changeset1/README.md

 SomeoneElse;61942;18740137;Potlatch 2;2.3;Wragby road - updated lanes where I'd miscounted.;Changeset: bbox overlaps
 </pre>

-Pass a `download` parameter and it'll download changeset contents and check for things that might be iffy in there too:
+Pass a `download_changeset` parameter and it'll download changeset contents and check for things that might be iffy in there too:

-    java Changeset1 -time="2013-11-04T20:53" -debug=5 -display_name="SomeoneElse" -bbox=-2.123,52.809,-0.331,53.521 -download=1 -output=example_out.txt
+    java Changeset1 -time="2013-11-04T20:53" -debug=5 -display_name="SomeoneElse" -bbox=-2.123,52.809,-0.331,53.521 -download_changeset=1 -output=example_out.txt

-Pass a `building` parameter as well as `download` and it'll check for buildings and shops with more than a certain number of nodes.
+Pass a `building` parameter as well as `download_changeset` and it'll check for buildings and shops with more than a certain number of nodes.

-    java Changeset1 -time="2013-11-04T20:53" -debug=5 -display_name="SomeoneElse" -bbox=-2.123,52.809,-0.331,53.521 -download=1 -building=10 -output=example_out.txt
+    java Changeset1 -time="2013-11-04T20:53" -debug=5 -display_name="SomeoneElse" -bbox=-2.123,52.809,-0.331,53.521 -download_changeset=1 -building=10 -output=example_out.txt

 This is designed to help flag landuse areas that have been changed to buildings or shops by iD users by mistake (see https://github.com/systemed/iD/issues/542).